Access to deep and diverse resources

 John Warnick

 John is the founder of the Purposeful Planning Collaboration, a virtual community of some of the world’s leading wealth psychologists, family governance experts, family business advisors, estate planning attorneys, and many other disciplines and professions which serve families of wealth and families in business.
 The Purposeful Planning Collaboration sponsors weekly interviews with thought leaders and innovators who are expanding best practices that allow families to flourish.
 John also developed the Seven Keys of Purposeful Trusts and Six Paradigms of Purposeful Planning, a group of concepts that can ensure that the impact of a family’s wealth will be a positive force in the lives of rising generations.
-John founded the Purposeful Planning Collaboration after practicing for thirty years as a tax and legal advisor to wealthy families at a large law firm, where he chaired the Private Client Services Group.
+John founded the Purposeful Planning Collaboration after practicing law for thirty years and acting as a tax and legal advisor to wealthy families at a large law firm, where he chaired the Private Client Services Group.

 John spends a considerable amount of his time facilitating family retreats and providing wealth counseling, fiduciary and philanthropic consulting services.
 He is especially focused on educating and training children, adolescents and emerging adults in financial literacy, philanthropic service, and holistic family wealth principles.
 In 2010, John was certified as a facilitator for the Family Business Assessment Tool and the Family Wealth Dynamics Assessment Tool, both of which were developed by Dr. Dean Fowler in collaboration with Marquette University.
 These tools are used to objectively measure how effectively a family is performing in twelve critical areas of success in the transitioning of a family business or family wealth.